 - This strategy forces you to be conscious of how much you’re spending on food every month.
-It’s easier to track food spending if you only buy food once a week, rather than trying to mentally keep track of multiple purchases a day.
+It’s easier to track food spending if you only buy food once a week, rather than trying to keep track of multiple purchases a day mentally.

 5. Use the 30-day rule

 Before making any big purchases, wait 30 days to make sure it’s actually important.
-Waiting gives you time to weigh your options and to distinguish between impulse purchases and things you really need.
-It also gives you time to find that item on sale or to decide whether to opt for a more inexpensive option of the same item.
+Waiting gives you time to weigh your options and distinguish between impulse purchases and things you really need.
+It also gives you time to find that item on sale or decide whether to opt for a more inexpensive option.